-This VCX-100 Instruction Guide describes how to install, configure, and use a VCX-100 system.
-Some familiarity with data communications is required to understand this manual.
-It is not intended that you read this manual from start to finish.
-New users should first read the following chapters of this manual: Chapter 1 - General Information; Chapter 2 - Specifications; and Chapter 3 - Installation.
-The rest of this manual is a detailed reference to the VCX system.
+This VCX-101 Instruction Guide describes how to install, configure, and use a VCX-101 system.
+Some familiarity with data communications is required.
+New users should first read: Chapter 1 - General Information; Chapter 2 - Specifications; and Chapter 3 - Installation.
+Other chapters are detailed reference for the VCX system.